 4. BUILD A RURAL ECONOMY THAT PRIORITIZES COMMUNITY AND IS SUSTAINABLE, NOT EXTRACTIVE

-Rural economic reliance on extractive industries like fossil fuels, factory farming and industrial timber must end.
-A new economy can be built on regenerative food, natural resource and energy production along with small business innovation, and a strong public sector.
-Rural policy must prioritize resilient local economies, putting people and communities first.
+Reliance on extractive industries like fossil fuels, factory farming and industrial timber must end.
+A new economy can be built on regenerative food, clean and sustainable energy production, small business innovation, and a strong public sector.
+Rural policy must prioritize resilient local economies and putting people, small businesses, family farms, and communities first.